Healthy Home Ventilation

 The simplest and less expensive option is mechanical ventilation, which provides continuous exhaust of stale air before it can build up and cause problems.

-Mason BPP can install a Delta Breez Smart Ventilator System to provide continuous air to fit your California home's specific needs.
-Their quiet, efficient motors are a level above the common bathroom exhaust fan and are Energy Star certified.
-We like Delta Breez fans because we can program them to meet the right number of air changes required for your home.
+BPP can install a Smart Ventilator System to provide continuous air to fit your California home’s specific needs.
+Their quiet, efficient motors are a level above the common bathroom exhaust fan and are ENERGY STAR®-certified.

 A balanced ventilation system draws fresh air into the home and distributes it through one set of ductwork, while separate return ducts exhaust stale air out of your home.
 Because the amount of air being moved into the house matches the rate of exhaust, the air pressure inside remains constant.

-The technicians at Mason BPP recommend Zehnder HRV/ERV systems for their quiet operation and ability to capture heat or energy from the exhausted air.
+The technicians at BPP recommend HRV/ERV systems for their quiet operation and ability to capture heat or energy from the exhausted air.

 - ERV or Energy Recovery Ventilation capture indoor heat like HRVs but also remove humidity from incoming fresh air.
 As a result, ERV units are generally used in warmer climates that have high humidity.

 Ready to improve indoor air quality with a ventilation system?
-Call Mason BPP to schedule an appointment.
-One of our technicians can identify the right ventilation system to meet your Concord-area home's requirements.
+Call BPP at (925) 256-1092 or submit our online contact form to schedule an appointment.
+One of our technicians can identify the right ventilation system to meet your home’s requirements.